Rookout/tutorial-nodejs/README.md

     - **Reproduce:** Add a task with Hebrew or special characters.
 All these characters should not be saved.
     - **Debug:**
         1. In the Rookout app, open the file `/src/handlers/todo.js`
-        2. At lines 14 and 30 we see that the title passes the function `cleanString(title)` - Let's add a `Dump Frame` as we did before to line 75 at the end of this function.
+        2. At lines 18 and 35 we see that the title passes the function `cleanString(...)` - Let's add a `Dump Frame` as we did before to line 81 at the end of this function.
         3. Try to add a task with some of these characters to get the frame.
         4. We can see that after using line 73 these characters are being found and replaced by regex.
 We found the source of the issue.
         ```
         regex = ...
         this = ...
-        title = "משימה בעברית < > &&"
+        str = "משימה בעברית < > &&"
-        trimmedTitle = ""
+        trimmedStr = ""
         ```